22 African Lodges Where Animals Roam Free

-Staying at one of these accommodations means that there’s nothing stopping the wildlife from roaming around the property you’re visiting.
+Staying at camps and lodges with animals moving freely means nothing stops the wildlife from roaming around the property you're visiting.
 Expect to see anything, from lions walking around the paved pathways and elephants strolling through the main lobby to zebra grazing five steps from your tented suite or gorillas knocking on your front door.
-If you’re hoping to catch some incredible moments of wildlife up close, we know some of the best places to get it.
+If you're hoping to catch some incredible moments of wildlife up close, we know some of the best places to get it.

 Important note